 - If your baked beans include meat, cover it with sauce before closing it.
 The sauce will keep the heat from drying out.

 - Label your container and write the date on top.
 You can control it in the freezer for about 6 months before the flavor and texture deteriorate.

 Classic Boston Baked Beans: a simple and delicious recipe.
 Adding baking soda while the beans are cooking gets rid of the gas.
 The bacon and molasses make it even better.

 Vegan Homemade Baked Beans: Someone or your whole family making the change to vegan?
-Have tasty, flavorful baked beans, and control the amount of salt and sugar that go in them.
+Have tasty, flavorful baked beans, and control the amount of salt and sugar in them.